tokenized/pkg/bsvalias/NegotiationTransaction.md

 | Version  | 1                        |
 | BRFCID   | 27d8bd77c113             |

-Negotiation Transaction is a dynamic endpoint that can be used to negotiate transfers of any sort.
+Negotiation Transaction is a dynamic endpoint that can be used to negotiate transfers of any kind.

 Features: